Rupsbant/prefix_opt/README.md

 ## To do and possible extensions
 In a general order of personal importance.

-* Fix bug regarding the default of an enum / struct not being the default of it's subtypes.
 * Optional integration with structopt which is flat.
 * Remove redundant indexing for enums, tuples and structs with a single field.
 * Remove redundant formatting with a linked list of prefixes that is formatted once.